Home Best Places in the Fraser Valley The Resort Town of Harrison Hot Springs Harrison Water Park at Harrison Lake

 Users of the Harrison Water Park need to wear life jackets, which is nice because they help keep you warm.
 There is also lifeguard supervision at the facility.

-Participants must be at least 6 years old, and children between 6 and 10 years of age require supervision by a responsible adult or family member age 16+.
+Participants must be at least 6 years old, and children between the ages of 6 and 10 need to be supervised by a responsible adult or family member age 16+.
 The water park is not suitable for children ages 5 and under.

 If you like swimming, playground apparatus and playing in the water, you’ll love the Harrison Water Park.